 To get notified when new releases are available, the following options are available:

 At our Downloads page you can subscribe to the notification list.
-When a new release is available, you get an e-mail with the changes.
+When a new release is available, you get an email with the changes.

 Freecode has also a RSS feed.
 Add https://freecode.com/projects/lynis/releases.atom to your favorite reader.
 No subscription to Freecode needed.

-Follow founder Michael Boelen (@mboelen) or @cisofy_is
+Follow founder Michael Boelen (@mboelen) and our company @cisofy_is

 For monitoring purposes or to notify yourself, it's possible to parse the output of Lynis while it checks for the latest version.
 If the output is "Outdated", a new version is available.
 Background information: Lynis uses DNS to check for the latest version by using a TXT record query.